Find Your Perfect School

 You will be relaying information between the upper management and the department employees regarding budgets and strategy.
 You ensure the smooth process of implementing marketing campaigns that aim to promote the products or services.

 To be an effective marketing manager, you will need to be knowledgeable in marketing-related business practices and proficient in software programs.
-Effective communications, management, and organizational skills are also needed.
+Effective communication, management, and organizational skills are also needed.

 Educational Qualifications: A bachelor’s degree in marketing, business, advertising, or other related areas